vitillo/yampl/README.md

 ```

 ##Examples
-The *examples* subdirectory provides four binaries that demonstrate some use-cases.
+The *examples* subdirectory provides binaries that demonstrate some use-cases.

 ###Local Client
 The clients ping a server process and receive a reply from it.